 Groundwater is water that is found below the ground surface.
 It is a valuable resource that is linked to human health, ecosystem integrity and the Province's sustainable prosperity.

-The Department of Natural Resources' (DNR) role with respect to the Province's groundwater is to produce scientific information on the quality, availability and vulnerability of groundwater in Nova Scotia and to make this information available to decision makers and the general public.
+The Geological Survey Division's role with respect to the Province's groundwater is to produce scientific information on the quality, availability and vulnerability of groundwater in Nova Scotia and to make this information available to decision makers and the general public.

-The Department of Natural Resources works closely with Nova Scotia Environment (NSE) on the assessment, management and protection of groundwater in Nova Scotia.
-More information on NSE's role with respect to groundwater management can be found at http://www.novascotia.ca/nse/groundwater/.
+The Department of Energy and Mines works closely with Nova Scotia Environment and Climate Change (NSECC) on the assessment, management and protection of groundwater in Nova Scotia.
+More information on NSECC's role with respect to groundwater management can be found at http://www.novascotia.ca/nse/groundwater/.